ethereum-internet-access/docker/README.md

 We need to install debootstrap – a tool for installing a Debian-based Linux distribution into a specified directory on an existing and running operating system.

-$ apt-get install debootstrap
+$ sudo apt-get install debootstrap

 The following command will call debootstrap and install Raspbian Stretch (minimal image) into the directory "raspbian-stretch" in the current working directory:

-$ debootstrap --variant=minbase --arch=armhf stretch raspbian-stretch http://archive.raspbian.org/raspbian
+$ sudo debootstrap --variant=minbase --arch=armhf stretch raspbian-stretch http://archive.raspbian.org/raspbian

 Then, we need to convert the directory into a docker base image using:

-$ tar -C raspbian-stretch -c . | docker import - raspbian-stretch
+$ sudo tar -C raspbian-stretch -c . | docker import - raspbian-stretch

 From that point on you can build your docker images with your own base image by specifying the image in the Dockerfile using "FROM raspbian-stretch".